RafailAndreou/RafailAndreou/README.md

 ## GitHub: My Digital Archive

-Unfortunately, many of the projects I worked on as a kid were lost to time.
+Unfortunately, most of the projects I worked on as a kid were lost to time.
 However, thanks to the wonders of GitHub, I've been able to preserve some of my early endeavors and track my growth as a programmer.

 ## Current Endeavors